 - The system must include automatic transaction settlement through a publicly available accounting system.

-- Established IT security standards must be met by the system to ensure data protection, secure access management, and automatic backup of any added attachments or records to prevent loss.
+- Established IT security standards must be met by the system to ensure data protection, secure access management, and automatic backup of any added attachments, text or records to prevent loss.

 Process e-invoicing in Denmark